Mindspice/NFT_Generator/README.md

 Project and all code is free to use in both a hobbyist and profession setting.
 Project is open source and changes can be made to suit your needs.
 You are free to keep these changes to yourself, though sharing is encouraged.

-*Sale of any project derived from this codebase is prohibited.*
+*Repackaging codebase or a build of it for sale is prohibited*